XiaoTianFan/Anthropineral-Digital-Set-Design/README.md

 # Experimental Theatre Digital Program

-A digital program for experimental theatre that processes audience photos and creates interactive visual displays using real-time eye detection and 3D animations.
+A digital program for experimental theatre that processes audience photos and creates interactive visual displays using real-time eye detection and organic morphing 3D animations.

 ## Project Overview